 Hardware Replacement Training

-Any hardware components supplied under this support agreement will be assumed to be customer replaceable by default (unless we have specifically agreed and been authorised to perform such activities locally on your behalf).
+Any failed hardware components requiring replacement under this support agreement will be performed by the customer by default, unless they have specifically opted for the on-site hardware replacement service in which case our local partners will perform such activities on their behalf.
 We have an optional remote training program to guide customers through the entire hardware replacement process if this is something they are not already comfortable and familiar with.
 Please raise a ticket to ask for it to be scheduled if required.

 Are you aware of all the correct part numbers that are used for each different type of appliance?